quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part70_The_Bellman_Err.md

 ??x
 Behavioral Error (BE) is unobservable because it requires knowledge of the true MDP structure beyond just the observable sequence of states and rewards.
 However, this does not mean BE cannot be used in learning settings.

 The key point is that while we may not directly measure BE, we can infer the value function that minimizes it by analyzing the data and the structure of the MDP.
-For instance, even though the exact solution \( v = 0 \) might not minimize BE perfectly due to shared states in some MDPs, it still provides a good approximation.
+For instance, even though the exact solution $v = 0$ might not minimize BE perfectly due to shared states in some MDPs, it still provides a good approximation.

 In practical applications like reinforcement learning, we often use such error functions indirectly through algorithms that approximate the optimal policy and value function.
 ??x